-This resource has been partially reviewed and updated by a member of The Open Sanctuary Project’s staff as of April 14, 2022
+This resource has been A member of The Open Sanctuary Project’s staff has updated one or more sections within this resource. by a member of The Open Sanctuary Project’s staff as of April 14, 2022

-Very young ducks (also known as ducklings) have their own special care needs to help them reach adulthood in good health and comfort.
+Very young Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. (also known as Young ducks) have their own special care needs to help them reach adulthood in good health and comfort.
 Depending on how old they are when they enter your care and whether they have had or continue to have access to their mother, ducklings have diverse needs when it comes to health, nutrition, and socialization.

 Intake For Ducklings